The Cactus Album: Background

-Most of the music was produced by Sam Sever, alongside members MC Serch and Pete Nice, except for the Prince Paul-produced tracks "The Gas Face" and "Brooklyn-Queens," and "Steppin' to the A.M." and "Oval Office" by The Bomb Squad.
+Most of the music was produced by Sam Sever, alongside members MC Serch and Pete Nice, except for the Prince Paul-produced tracks "The Gas Face" and "Brooklyn-Queens," and "Steppin' to the A.M." and "Oval Office" by the Bomb Squad.

 The album generally features songs that are either lyrical showcases or are about women, such as the hidden sexual meaning of "Oval Office".
 The song "Sons of 3rd Bass" can be viewed as a diss to the Beastie Boys – who had recently severed ties with 3rd Bass' record label, Def Jam – in that it references them in many lines, such as one line uttered by MC Serch in the first verse.

 The song "Wordz of Wisdom" was recorded under the name Three the Hard Way.
 The group's name was changed after they signed to Def Jam; however, the recording still made its way onto the album.

 The group had a minor hit with the single "The Gas Face".
 The accompanying music video, which featured a bevy of humorous cameo appearances that included Gilbert Gottfried, Flavor Flav, Salt-n-Pepa, and Erick Sermon, garnered MTV airplay.
 The song also features Daniel Dumile in his recording debut.
 At the time, he was recording under the alias Zev Love X and was a member of the rap trio KMD, but he would later come to be known as MF Doom.
 KMD were mentioned several times on the album, and they appeared in the music videos for "The Gas Face" and "Steppin' to the A.M."

+Critical reception

+The Orange County Register concluded that "credit has to go to 3rd Bass' all-star lineup of producers—Prince Paul (Stetsasonic), Hank Shocklee, Eric Sadler, Sam Sever—who makes sure the twosome's rhymes are blade sharp (if repetitive in parts) and the beats are brick heavy."